yogeshmaurya/angularToDo/README.md

-# AngularToDo
+# Mean ToDo app

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.0.

+## Important

+Change database address in file `server/config/config.js`.
+And Change nodemailer transport configurations in file `server/config/mail.js`

-## Development server
+## Important

-Run `ng serve` for a dev server.
+Run `ng serve` for front end and node `server.js` for backend server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding